Subchapter A. INDIVIDUAL SELF-INSURANCE

 (c) The guarantor may not terminate the agreement under any circumstances without first giving the Bureau and the affected affiliate or subsidiary 45 days written notice.
 The affiliate’s or subsidiary’s self-insurance status automatically terminates upon expiration of the 45-day notice period.

-(d) If an affiliate or subsidiary not included under a consolidated application as outlined in subsection (a) wishes to self-insure, it shall submit an application in its own name and provide its own audit reports in the manner indicated in § 125.3 (relating to application).
-The Bureau may require the parent company to furnish appropriate financial information within a reasonable time according to the extent and nature of the requested information.
+(d) Except as provided in § 125.4(e), if an affiliate or subsidiary not included under a consolidated application as outlined in subsection (a) wishes to self-insure, it shall submit an application in its own name and provide its own audited financial statements in the manner indicated in § 125.3 (relating to application).
+The Bureau may require the parent company to furnish appropriate financial information within 21 days of its receipt of written notification from the Bureau of its need to do so, or by a later date if requested by the applicant and approved by the Bureau.

 Cross References

-(a) An initial applicant must have been in business for at least 3 consecutive years prior to application.
+(a) An applicant shall have been in business for at least 3 consecutive years prior to application.

 Cross References